Eschatologue/CM_wiki/docs/class/paladin/watchers.md

 ### Level 15: Vigilant Rebuke

 You’ve learned how to chastise anyone who dares wield beguilements against you and your wards.
-Whenever you or a creature you can see within 30 feet of you succeeds on an Intelligence, a Wisdom, or a Charisma saving throw, you can use your Reaction to deal 2d8 + your Charisma modifier Force damage to the creature that forced the saving throw.
+Whenever you or a creature you can see within 30 feet of you succeeds on an Intelligence, a Wisdom, or a Charisma saving throw, you can use your **:rsc-r: Reaction**{ .rsc } to deal 2d8 + your Charisma modifier Force damage to the creature that forced the saving throw.

 ### Level 20: Mortal Bulwark

 You manifest a spark of divine power in defense of the mortal realms.
-As a :rsc-b: Bonus Action, you gain the following benefits for 10 minutes:
+As a **:rsc-b: Bonus Action**{ .rsc }, you gain the following benefits for 10 minutes:

 ***Truesight.*** You gain Truesight with a range of 120 feet.